 To create a discount, you proceed to the Discount section, and click the “New Discount” or “Add New” button.
 Several fields are included, that make it really easy to create your discounts, and these include: Start date field, End date field, Repeat field (repeat every X days/months/years), Users Limit (to [optionally] limit the number of users that can enjoy the discount) and more.

-The three fields that we are focusing on today is the Rules, Action, and the “Percentage/Fixed amount” fields.
+The three fields that we are focusing on today are the Rules, Action, and the “Percentage/Fixed amount” fields.

 The Rules field allows you to put the conditions of the discount you have in mind, in place.
 There are currently twenty-five condition types in the Conditional Discounts for WooCommerce plugin, and we keep adding new ones, selected based on our clients’ requests.
 Each rule has additional condition fields e.g.